Patient-initiated violence: Emergency departments

 The American College of Emergency Physicians found that greater than 75% of emergency physicians were the victim of one or more violent incidents in the workplace, noting that the majority was by patients or their families.
 Causes for the increased presence of violence, especially in urban settings, are related to gang activity, lengthened waiting periods to see a doctor, a failure of community medical resources, and unavailable acute psychiatric treatment.
-In 2011 the Emergency Nurses Association studies the occurrence of physical violence at 54.4% and verbal violence at 42.5% among emergency room nurses.
+In 2011 the Emergency Nurses Association studies, among emergency room nurses, 54.4% reported experiencing physical violence and 42.5% reported experiencing verbal violence.
 Within this study, 55.7% perpetrators of physical violence were under the influence of alcohol.
 46.8% were under the influence of illegal or prescription drugs, and 45.2% were being treated for psychiatric reasons.
 A majority of the violent behavior that occurred was during the triage process at 40.2%.

+Intensive care and outpatient clinics

+In Turkey, 233 nurses were surveyed, about 80% of these nurses reported they were verbally abused in the past year.
+The highest rates during this survey were intensive care units and outpatient clinics.
+The study reports there was no formal mechanism for reporting abuse.

 Psychiatric and dementia units

 Workers in departments that specialize in mental health are particularly at risk for patient abuse due to the psychiatric disease states, high rates of substance abuse, and previous violent patient behavior.
 A study of Canadian psychiatric nurses noted that social stigma of psychiatric disorders plays a significant role in how nurses perceive violence.
 Caregivers were uncomfortable with the notion that patient violence is part of the job but also that it is unfair to believe that those with mental illness should be seen as more violent in nature.
-Osha reported that violent injuries in psychiatric aids was 10 times higher than any other healthcare worker at 590 injuries per 10,000 full-time employees.
+OSHA reported that violent injuries in psychiatric aides was 10 times higher than any other healthcare worker at 590 injuries per 10,000 full-time employees.

+Factors

+Emergency departments have been identified as a key factor by patients crowding the ER, which contributes to patients being violent towards nurses.
+High levels of stress, nurses are being burnt out, and the turnover rate is increasing which creates a hostile work/environment.